pallets-eco/wtforms/docs/validators.rst

 Sometimes, it's useful to know if a validator is present on a given field, like for use in template code.
-To do this, validators are allowed to specify flags which will then be available on the
+To do this, validators are allowed to specify flags which will then be available on the :attr:`field's flags object
-:attr:`field's flags object <wtforms.fields.Field.flags>`.
+<wtforms.fields.Field.flags>`.
+Some of the built-in validators such as
-Some of the built-in validators such as `Required` already do this.
+:class:`Required` already do this.

 To specify flags on your validator, set the ``field_flags`` attribute on your validator.
 When the Field is constructed, the flags with the same name will be